remix-run/remix/docs/other-api/dev.md

 Attaches a [Node inspector][node-inspector] to develop your app in debug mode.

+### `remix dev --fix`

+Updates the TSConfig within your application if any of the mandatory or suggested compiler options are missing.

 ### `remix dev --port`

 Launches the app server on a given port.